ianto-cannon/spinning_drop/README.md

 The form of the Young-Laplace equation follows the coordinate system described by Demirkır et al. (2024)[^1], but we substitute gravitational acceleration $g$ for centrifugal acceleration $\omega^2z$.

-## Derivation of the ordinary differential equation for the profile shape
+## Derivation of the ordinary differential equation (ODE) for the profile shape

-The `spinning_drop_profile_solver` solves the ODE system using the Euler-step method.
+The `spinning_drop_profile_solver` solves an ODE using the Euler-step method.
 The key ODE governing the change in interface angle $\psi$ to the horizontal is derived from the Young-Laplace equation:

 $$\sigma \left( \frac{1}{R_1} + \frac{1}{R_2} \right) = p_\text{in} - p_\text{out},$$